mdlincoln/mdlincoln.github.io/_posts/2015-07-22-a-radical-useable-data-model.md

     <Springfield> <has_race> <African-American> .

-If visualized in a graph schema, this statement looks like so:
+If visualized like a graph, this statement looks like so:

 {% include figure.html src="/assets/images-display/radical1.png" caption="A hopelessly simplistic model of race." %}

+This is clearly insufficient.
+An easy quantitative model might be to list the different proportions of populations within the neighborhood:

 {% include figure.html src="/assets/images-display/radical2.png" caption="Ok.
 Ratios." %}

-but this does nothing to address the fact of social construction.

- one that she might readily identify as "black", but which another inhabitant may instead view as "Haitian" more specifically.
+but this does nothing to address the fact that race is socially constructed.
+As Miriam suggested, she might readily identify the neighborhood "black", but another person may instead instead understand it as "Haitian".
+This kind of multi-dimensional relationship is exactly what RDF databases are designed for:

 {% include figure.html src="/assets/images-display/radical3.png" caption="A model of race that tries to account for its social construction." %}

+Here, perceived race sits in an intermediate position between the neighborhood and the subject.
+Now, the database would need to include even more attributes, such as the types of each node:

 {% include figure.html src="/assets/images-display/radical4.png" caption="A model with even more attributes." %}

+Perhaps one of the greatest strengths of the RDF database is the ability for multiple layers (even contradictory ones) to coexist within the same store.
+That census-like information about population ratios?
+It can live alongside our more contextual model for perceived race.

 {% include figure.html src="/assets/images-display/radical5.png" caption="All these models we have?
 They can live together in the same database." %}